 Newport: see Dover-Foxcroft

-Norway area: Low cost cat spaying and neutering.
+Norway: Well Point Veterinary Service: low cost cat spaying and neutering (cats only) on the first Wed. of every month.
 No income requirements.
 Call: 743-6441.
-Responsible Pet Care and Well Point Veterinary Service at 86 Roberts Rd. in Norway.
-Female cats: $50, males $30.
-A current rabies vaccine is required or one will be given to the cat at an additional charge of $12.
+86 Roberts Rd. in Norway.
+Female cats: $60, $66 if pregnant or in heat.
+Males $40.
+A current rabies vaccine is not required but can be purchased at an additional charge of $15.

 Scarborough/Gorham area: Tender Touch Veterinary Hospital.
 839-7456.
 Groovy Tuesdays for cats: males: $55, females $95.
 Includes rabies and distemper vaccines.
 Precious Pits to spay/neuter pit bulls: males: $110, females $150, includes rabies and distemper vaccines.